ssnd/seq-db/docs/en/07-long-term-store.md

+---
+id: long-term-store
+---

-# Introduction of long term stores
+# Long term stores

 ## Problem
 Currently seq-db is using SSD storage to ensure good performance for users.